Nasir Aslam Wani

 He has served the State as the Minister of State for Tourism & Culture, Housing & Urban Development, PHE, Revenue & Relief and later taking on responsibility for the Minister of State Home department as an additional portfolio.

-Wani is presently the Provincial President of National Conference for Kashmir.
+He won the state assembly elections in 2008 from Amirakadal Constituency and served as a minister in the cabinet.

+In the 2024 assembly elections Wani contested from Kupwara and lost to Fayaz Mir of PDP, Wani was then nominated as the Advisor to the Chief Minister Omar Abdullah.
 He is the grandson of politician, late Ghulam Nabi Wani Sogami.

-He contested elections in 2008 from Amirakadal Constituency.

 Political career

 Nasir Aslam Wani was involved with various NGOs for social work.
 He joined the Youth National Conference in 1998 and was nominated as Central Secretary.
 He worked as the Provincial Secretary of Kashmir Province and was also a member of the Central Working Committee of the Jammu and Kashmir National Conference.

 Amirakadal Constituency

 At Amirakadal, Nasir got 3922 votes against 3103 of his rival Parvez Ahmad of PDP.

 Ministry

 Wani was elected as a member of J&K Legislative Assembly in 2008 General Elections from Amirakadal Constituency; inducted in the Council of Ministers headed by Mr. Omar Abdullah as Minister of State for Housing & Urban Development, PHE, Tourism and Revenue & Relief on 11 July 2009.